Barbara Jordan: 1976 Democratic National Convention Keynote

 On July 12, 1976, Jordan delivered a historic keynote address at the 1976 Democratic National Convention.
 This address was the first time a major political party's nominating convention had an African American as the keynote speaker.
 Jordan was chosen as a speaker because she was a Democratic member of the Judiciary Committee and made an impact with her remarks during the impeachment process of Nixon.
 Additionally, Jordan represented the Democratic party's progress and acceptance of minorities as a black woman.
 Jordan's usage of American values in her address, primarily national unity, American traditions, and the importance of politicians as responsible public servants, appealed to the general public and led to a largely positive reaction.
 At Madison Square Garden, where the convention was held, Jordan's address ended with a 5-minute standing ovation, and during her speech, the audience interrupted with applause 20 times.

 Many delegates wanted Jordan to become Jimmy Carter's running mate and wore ‘‘Barbara Jordan for Vice President’’ buttons the following day of the convention.
 One of the messages of Jordan's speech was support for the Democratic Party, including what they have done in the past and what they could accomplish in the future.
 Some have linked Jordan's speech and her support of the Democratic Party as playing a role in Carter's election win, with Carter winning 92% of the African American vote.
 During a time of unrest, following the Watergate scandal and the Vietnam war, Carter hoped to unite both the Democratic Party and the country, and Carter tasked Jordan with helping him accomplish this goal at the convention.

+After the election, Jordan was considered a contender for and actively sought the post of Attorney General.
+Carter instead offered Jordan the post of UN Ambassador, but Jordan declined on the grounds that she would not take a job that was not "consistent with my background."
+Griffin Bell ultimately became Attorney General, and another Black politician, Andrew Young, became UN Ambassador.